List of German-sponsored acts of sabotage in World War I

-During World War I Imperial Germany funded or inspired a number of terrorist acts in America and abroad.
+During World War I Imperial Germany funded or inspired a number of sabotage acts in America and abroad.
 It was hoped that these attacks would harm the war efforts of the Allies or Entente Powers.
-Spy heads like the American-based German Military Attaché Franz von Papen received money to fund these terrorist activities and distributed them to local actors or German agents.
-In 1917 the New York Times reported that there were 10,000 German, Austro-Hungarian, Bulgarian, and Ottoman agents in America.
-While most of the terrorist attacks were amateurish and foiled by local law enforcement, some like the Black Tom explosion caused immense devastation.
+Spy heads like the American-based German Military Attaché Franz von Papen received money to fund these sabotage activities and distributed them to local actors or German agents.
+In 1917 The New York Times reported that there were 10,000 German, Austro-Hungarian, Bulgarian, and Ottoman agents in America.
+While most of the attacks were amateurish and foiled by local law enforcement, some like the Black Tom explosion caused immense devastation.